 These genes are not only associated with dementia, they are also associated with schizophrenia and autoimmune diseases, and have been shown to activate those microglial cells we mentioned before.
 With these two genes, some of the same supplements noted above can also help to switch off their effects that increase inflammation, with the addition of Resveratrol, omega 3s, and curcumin.

 As you can see, these four genes not only cause brain inflammation by negatively affecting your immune system, this inflammation in turn creates many of the most common mental health problems plaguing us in today’s world.

-These Genes Create PTSD, Depression, Bipolar Disorder, and Alzheimer’s
+These Genes Help Create and Perpetuate PTSD, Depression, Bipolar Disorder, Autism, and Cognitive Decline/Alzheimer’s Disease

 PTSD: Elevations in TNF Alpha, IL6, and IL1 Beta are also associated with PTSD, and individuals with PTSD have significantly elevated serum levels of these proinflammatory cytokines than the respective control group without PTSD.
 Furthermore, neuroimaging studies in PTSD patients demonstrated that these altered inflammatory markers are associated with structural and functional alterations in brain regions that are responsible for the regulation of stress and emotion, including the amygdala, hippocampus, and frontal cortex.